nfredrik/mickarucken/README.md

 Fig 1.

-The DHT11 is a multipurpose device that can provide information about temperature and humudity.
+The DHT11 is a multipurpose device that can provide information about temperature and humidity.
 It's mounted at a board that a includes a pull-up resistor.
 I have used 3 DHT11s.
 2 with boards and 1 without.
 The one without needed a external resistor, 4.7 kohm.